MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-high-availability-federated-authentication-for-office-365-in-azure.md

 All of the virtual machines are in a single cross-premises Azure virtual network (VNet).

 > [!NOTE]
 > Federated authentication of individual users does not rely on any on-premises resources.
-However, if the cross-premises connection becomes unavailable, the domain controllers in the VNet will not receive updates to user accounts and groups made in the on-premises Windows Server AD.
+However, if the cross-premises connection becomes unavailable, the domain controllers in the VNet will not receive updates to user accounts and groups made in the on-premises Active Directory Domain Services (AD DS).
 To ensure this does not happen, you can configure high availability for your cross-premises connection.
 For more information, see [Highly Available Cross-Premises and VNet-to-VNet Connectivity](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-highlyavailable)

 Each pair of virtual machines for a specific role is in its own subnet and availability set.